NHOrus/srwq-compilation/episode-04.md

 Johnathan: "We can't do anything like this.
 Either we head to California, or we turn around and surrender ourselves to the newcomers."

-Irm: "I...I think we should give the kid back his mech and send him back to his friends, otherwise they'll chase us down again, and I don't think we can handle another assault."
+Irm: "I...
+I think we should give the kid back his mech and send him back to his friends, otherwise they'll chase us down again, and I don't think we can handle another assault."

 Kai: "We're keeping the kid: We need all the intel we can get.
 Top speed to California Base, at least we can make a stand there."